MrBooks36/PyCompyle/README.md

 # PyCompyle <span style="font-size: 55%;">by MrBooks36</span>

-Package a Python script into an executable (EXE) with its dependencies without being flagged by Windows Defender.
+Package a Python script into an executable (EXE) with its dependencies while keeping it is a as raw form as possible.

 ## Features